The best independent guide to the Algarve

 Related articles: When to visit Alvor?

-Alvor has a single vast beach that extends for over 3.5km, from the mouth of the Ria de Alvor in the west to the sandstone cliffs of Prainha in the east.
+Alvor has an amazing sandy coastline that extends for over 3.5km from the mouth of the Ria de Alvor in the west to the João de Arens headland in the east.

 From Alvor it is very easy to visit the towns of Portimão and Praia da Rocha, as these two destinations are connected by the inexpensive local bus network.